 Cosigning a loan for someone, usually a family member or close friend, allows you to help someone achieve a financial goal without actually loaning them cash.
 You might cosign a loan for an adult child to help them establish a credit record, or for a friend who is trying to overcome a hardship and get back on firm financial footing.
 Cosigning a loan for another person can go a long way toward helping them bounce back from re-possession, bankruptcy or late payments that negatively impact credit.

 Keep in mind, cosigning is not without risks.
 You'll have to verify your own income and credit history for the lender.
 Cosigning a loan can also throw off your own debt-to-income ratio if you decide to apply for another form of credit on your own.
 It can also strain relationships if the person you’re cosigning for defaults.
 You will be on the hook for the payments, which could be a financial hardship as well.

 Credit and Income Issues

 Cosigners have to go through the same type of loan approval process as the primary person seeking the funding.
 This means providing copies of pay stubs and possibly tax returns, and agreeing to have your credit report run.
 Just as if you were applying for your own loan, your credit score matters to lenders, even in a cosigning capacity.
 The interest rate and fees the primary borrower will have to pay will be a reflection of your credit score, though sometimes lenders will take an average of your score and the primary borrower's score in setting rates.

 Things to Consider

-Have an honest talk with the person you’re cosigning for before making the commitment, and make sure you understand your rights and responsibilities in this capacity.
+Have an honest talk with the person you are cosigning for before making the commitment, and make sure you understand your rights and responsibilities in this role.